radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 Note that both JavaScript and Python can be compiled to *bytecode*, something we will explore later on.

 At this point you should have a JavaScript console (Chrome Dev Tools) and Python console ready to go!
 Pick what you're comfortable with and lets go.
+Take the time to write this code yourself as you read on.
+Move on only once you have a firm understanding of the illustrated concept.

 ## Getting Help